docker-library/docs/solr/README.md

 To learn more about Solr, see the [Apache Solr Reference Guide](https://cwiki.apache.org/confluence/display/solr/Apache+Solr+Reference+Guide).

-## Single-container SolrCloud

-To simulate a distributed Solr configuration ("SolrCloud" mode) on a single container with 2 nodes in separate JVMs, run the "cloud" example:

-    docker run -d -p 8983:8983 -p 7574:7574 solr \
-        /bin/bash -c "/opt/solr/bin/solr -e cloud -noprompt; while true ; do sleep 3600; done"

-This will take a minute or so to start.
-You can follow along with `docker logs -f CONTAINER`.

 ## Distributed Solr

 You can also run a distributed Solr configuration, with Solr nodes in separate containers, sharing a single ZooKeeper server: